 Chuck is the only member who has performed continuously and actively as

 the Vogues since the inception of group.
-Hugh Geyer recently (re)joined
+Hugh Geyer and Bill Burkette

-This is an exciting time for Vogues fans young and old.
+This was an exciting time for Vogues fans young and old.

 Moments to remember?

 While the rest of the original members have taken different paths in their lives,

 they all remained friends.
 They were reunited as a vocal group on stage